memo-567/geogram/docs/EventBus.md

 ### ClientConnectedEvent

-Fired when a client connects to the relay.
+Fired when a client connects to the station.

 ```dart
 class ClientConnectedEvent extends AppEvent {